OLC-Bioinformatics/redmine-docs/docs/analysis/kma.md

 - seqtype - the default analysis will use genome assemblies.
     - default is `fasta`
-    - If you want to analyse raw-read data, add the following line: **UNDER DEVELOPMENT**
+    - If you want to analyse raw-read data, add the following line:
         - `seqtype=fastq`

-- nanopore - the default analysis will be for short-read Illumina data.
+- nanopore - the default analysis will be for short-read Illumina data. **This function is for assemblies**
     - default is `False`
     - If you want to analyse long-read Nanopore data, add a line to your description:
         - `nanopore=TRUE`